jackmcnamarauq/remote-access-library/README.md

 1. Remove cover from relay assembly
 2. Set DIP Switches 5, 6 and 7 on Arduino Board to ON position
 3. Connect Micro-USB  to USB A cable to Arduino board and to computer
-4. Check COM port the Arduino is connected to in Windows Device Manager
+4. Check COM port the Arduino is connected to in Windows Device Manager>Ports (COM & LPT) (Should appear as CH340 Device or similar)
 5. Open Arduino sketch in Arduino IDE
 6. Under File>Preferences>Additional Board Managers add the URL: http://arduino.esp8266.com/stable/package_esp8266com_index.json and click Save Changes
 7. Set the board to “Generic ESP8266 Board” under Tools>Board